olizzh0105/review-data-source-analysis/assessment.md

 - Structured official review access for owned applications
 - Successful lightweight extraction of individual review blocks

-In the practical test, eight candidate review blocks were successfully identified using the selector `div[aria-labelledby^='review-']`.
+In the practical test, review-related elements were successfully identified using the selector `div[aria-labelledby^='review-']`, and sample review content could be extracted from the returned HTML.

 This places Apple App Store close to Google Play Store from an initial public-page extraction-feasibility perspective.